Upstream Solutions will change its name to FUJIFILM Upstream Solutions from April 1, 2021.

 Paper-based documents and printing will always have a role to play in organisations but you could likely save money and improve your performance and productivity by finding ways resulting in printing less.
 Usually, this means putting policies in place that help minimise unnecessary printing.
 However, your managed print services (MPS) provider

 By Nasir Khan Do you know what the biggest resource waster in accounts payable (AP) is?
 If you guessed manual handling and processing of invoices, you’d be correct.
-Without AP automation, physical mail needs to be opened and re-directed, emails forwarded and/or printed, approvers followed up, purchase orders validated, data entered,
+Without an AP automation solution, physical mail needs to be opened and re-directed, emails forwarded and/or printed, approvers followed up, purchase orders validated,

 No one enjoys doing manual, repetitive tasks day in and day out, with little opportunity to contribute creatively to the business.
 The invention of automated processes to take on this administrative burden has come as a welcome relief to people who crave more variety and less tedium in their working day.
 Automation